 To qualify as a REIT, we must meet a number of organizational and operational requirements, including a requirement that we distribute annually to our stockholders at least 90% of our REIT taxable income prior to the deduction for dividends paid.
 To the extent that we distribute less than 100% of our REIT taxable income in any tax year (taking into account any distributions made in a subsequent tax year under Sections 857(b)(9) or 858 of the Code), we will pay tax at regular corporate rates on that undistributed portion.
 Furthermore, if we distribute less than the sum of 1) 85% of our ordinary income for the calendar year, 2) 95% of its capital gain net income for the calendar year, and 3) any undistributed shortfall from its prior calendar year (the "Required Distribution") to our stockholders during any calendar year (including any distributions declared by the last day of the calendar year but paid in the subsequent year), then we are required to pay a non-deductible excise tax equal to 4% of any shortfall between the Required Distribution and the amount that was actually distributed.
-The 90% distribution requirement does not require the distribution of net capital gains.
+The 90% distribution requirement does not require the distribution of net capital gain.
 However, if we elect to retain any of our net capital gain for any tax year, we must notify our stockholders and pay tax at regular corporate rates on the retained net capital gain.
-Our stockholders must include their proportionate share of the retained net capital gain in their taxable income for the tax year, and they are deemed to have paid the REIT's tax on their proportionate share of the retained capital gain.
-Furthermore, such retained capital gain may be subject to the nondeductible 4% excise tax.
-If it is determined that our estimated current year taxable income will be in excess of estimated dividend distributions (including capital gain dividend) for the current year from such income, we will accrue excise tax on estimated excess taxable income as such taxable income is earned.
-The annual expense is calculated in accordance with applicable tax regulations.
-Excise tax expense is included in the line item income tax expense.
+Our stockholders must include their proportionate share of the retained net capital gain.
+Furthermore, such retained the REIT's tax on their proportionate share of the retained capital gain.
+Furthermore, such retained distributions (including capital gain dividend) for the current year from such income, we will accrue excise tax expense is included in the line item income tax expense.
 For the year ended December 31, 2022 and the period ended December 31, 2021, we did not incur excise tax expense.